-A guide to problems, costs, maintenance and repair for your 2004 Pontiac Montana
+A guide to repairs, service, and maintenance costs for your 2004 Pontiac Montana

 Illumination of the Check Engine Light can be caused by a loose or worn gas cap.

 The rear light socket plate may fail causing a brake light or other rear light to stop working.

 2004 Pontiac Montana QuestionsHad AC leak and want to know if I can stop AC system from being used (1 answer)

 2004 Pontiac Montana RecallsThe Fuel Tank Inlet Check Valve Can Crack and Leak